biocompute-objects/BCO_Documentation/content/galaxy_quick_start.md

 Proper annotation of the workflow is required BEFORE running it.
 Notice the following in the example below:
 * The Name of the workflow becomes the BCO Name
-* The workflow version translates to a sequental digit and is included as the BCO version
+* The workflow version translates to a sequential digit and is included as the BCO version
-* The workflow Annnotation block becomes the FIRST entry in the BCO Usability Domain
+* The workflow Annotation block becomes the FIRST entry in the BCO Usability Domain
     * The annotation from the history (if included) becomes the second entry in the BCO Usability Domain
 * The workflow License becomes the BCO License
 * The workflow 'creator/s' are added to the BCO contributors specification
 * The workflow Tags are added to the BCO description domain tags
 * It is also possible to annotate each workflow step or tool individually.
-Depending on the tool or step this incfomation will also be included.
+Depending on the tool or step this information will also be included.

 <div class="col-lg-10 offset-lg-1 text-center">
 <img src="/images/workflow.png" class="img-fluid mx-auto d-block" alt="Workflow detail screen shot">